redsolver/skyfeed/docs/api.md

 ```

 SkyFeed uses the `posts` feed for posts and reposts which appear on the home and user page.
 The `comments` feed is used for comments.
 Both feeds are organized using pages and everytime a single page fills up with 16 posts, a new page is created.
-The `position` in the `skyfeed-user` shows you what the current page so you can directly load the latest content.
+The `position` in the `skyfeed-user` shows you what the current page is so you can directly load the latest content.
 If you want to get all content, the page index starts at `0` and goes `+1` on every new page.

 5. Fetch followers and users being followed by a user using `skyfeed-following` and `skyfeed-followers`